zzy-44/academic-kickstart/content/projects/super-res/super-res.md

 +++
 ## Summary
 <p style="text-align: justify;">
 A new far-field super-resolution optical microscopic imaging method is proposed based on narrow-band filtered annular light-cone illumination with high numerical aperture.
-Only a part of transmitted light (N.A.-N.A.,  is the ratio of inner diameter to outer diameter of this annular light-cone) can participate in imaging through objective.
-According to the scalar diffraction theory, MATLAB simulations have been carried out when =0, 0.6, 0.9 (shown in figure above, =450nm, N.A.=1.25).
-Apparently, full width at half maxima (FWHM) of the intensity can significantly decrease with the increase in , as a result, the diffraction limit has been broken.
+Only a part of transmitted light ($\epsilon$N.A.-N.A., $\epsilon$ is the ratio of inner diameter to outer diameter of this annular light-cone) can participate in imaging through objective.
+According to the scalar diffraction theory, MATLAB simulations have been carried out when $\epsilon$=0, 0.6, 0.9 (shown in figure above, $\lambda$=450nm, N.A.=1.25).
+Apparently, full width at half maxima (FWHM) of the intensity can significantly decrease with the increase in $\epsilon$, as a result, the diffraction limit has been broken.
 Further experiments are under performing.
 </p>